 Preventing chronic diseases or managing symptoms when prevention is not possible are shown to reduce care costs and deliver better patient outcomes.7 Traditional prevention methods such as improving diet, exercising, and quitting smoking are essential to lowering the prevalence of disease.
 However, in many cases, these methods alone are not enough.

-Connected health technologies such as remote patient monitoring (RPM) play an essential role in the prevention and management of chronic diseases.
-These solutions are used to effectively monitor a wide range of health conditions, including diabetes, cardiovascular heart failure, COPD, HTN-stroke, pneumonia, sepsis and post-surgical cases.
-Providers are able to remotely monitor, review, and analyze their patients’ conditions while receiving actionable data to triage and treat patients earlier, enabling more comprehensive care.
+Connected health technologies such as RPM play an essential role in the prevention and management of chronic diseases.
+These solutions are used to effectively monitor a wide range of health conditions, including diabetes, hypertension, cardiovascular heart failure, COPD, HTN-stroke, pneumonia, sepsis, obesity and post-surgical cases.
+Providers can remotely monitor, review, and analyze their patients’ conditions while receiving actionable data to triage and treat patients earlier, enabling more comprehensive preventative care.

-Research published by the American Heart Association recognizes that RPM can serve as a vital conduit for improving hypertension control and reducing the economic burden that stems from the costly hospitalizations and events related to hypertension.
-The study found that RPM substantially reduces systolic blood pressure (SBP) and diastolic blood pressure (DBP) compared to usual care and self-monitoring alone.
-7
+The American Heart Association (AHA) recognizes that RPM can serve as a vital conduit for improving hypertension control and reducing the economic burden that stems from the costly hospitalizations and events related to hypertension.
+A study published by the AHA found that for individuals with uncontrolled hypertension, telemonitoring may cut heart attack and stroke rates by 50%, compared to usual care and self-monitoring alone.
+9

 RPM has also been shown to address common issues that occur within the office-based setting, such as getting an accurate blood pressure reading.
 Often referred to as the “white-coat syndrome,” a significant number of patients experience elevated blood pressure when in a clinical setting, which can make hypertension more challenging to diagnose.
 7 RPM addresses these challenges by providing: